Feda Almaliti: Views

 During the COVID-19 pandemic, Almaliti spoke publicly about the unique challenges of parenting a severely autistic child at such a difficult time.
 She said the lack of in-person instruction and in-person help made her child's life even more difficult, and noted that even before the pandemic, parents of autistic children suffered similar stress levels to combat soldiers.
 She also stated that it was not possible to get people with severe autism to wear masks.

-Almaliti, who had another son with Asperger's syndrome, believed that people with mild autism should maintain the separate diagnosis of Asperger's syndrome rather than being reclassified as autistic.
+Almaliti believed that people with mild autism should maintain a separate diagnosis of Asperger's syndrome rather than being reclassified as autistic.
 She believed that each issue required significantly different treatment.

 Almaliti was a proponent of applied behavior analysis (ABA) as a treatment for severe autism.
 She championed the method in speeches, on her own podcast, and in other podcasts.